TraceLD/NHS-England-Daily-COVID-19-Deaths-Chart/README.md

 https://covid-nhse.develer.co.uk/

 ## How to use
-1. Install dependencies by using `pip install -r requirements.txt`.
+1. Install dependencies from `requirements.txt` either globally or by using a virtual environment.
 2. Launch `script.py`.